 To perform a Blepharoplasty, the surgeon will make a tiny incision along the upper lid crease.
 Excess, drooping skin will be excised, and remaining tissue will be raised.
 A lower-lid Blepharoplasty uses a very small incision along the lower lash line.
 Excess tissue and fatty deposits are removed – smoothing out the under-eye ‘bags’.
 Remaining tissues are then raised and flattened before suturing.
 Scars from a Blepharoplasty are well hidden among the natural creases of the eye; although for optimal results, only the best Blepharoplasty surgeon should be trusted with this delicate procedure.
 Depending on the level of correction needed, an upper-lid and lower-lid Blepharoplasty can be performed alone, together, or along with other rejuvenating cosmetic procedures such as a Facelift.

-A non-invasive procedure, the Brow Lift is performed endoscopically with local anesthesia and light sedation.
-A Brow Lift is performed with a pencil-like camera called an endoscope, inserted under the skin beyond the hairline, then run under the forehead.
+A minimally-invasive procedure, the Browlift is performed endoscopically with local anesthesia and light sedation.
+A Browlift is performed with a pencil-like camera called an endoscope, inserted under the skin beyond the hairline, then run under the forehead.
 The surgeon is then able to address the sagging tissues of the forehead by lifting the skin and altering or removing portions of the muscle.
-Compared with the ‘open Brow Lift’ technique, an Endoscopic Browlift procedure can result in fewer complications (less scalp itching and numbness), healing faster with less downtime.
+Compared with the ‘open Browlift’ technique, an Endoscopic Browlift procedure can result in fewer complications (less scalp itching and numbness), healing faster with less downtime.
 Only the best Endoscopic Browlift surgeon should be trusted with this delicate procedure of the face.

 A Facelift, also known as facialplasty, rhytidoplasty, or cervicofacial rhytidecomy, is an invasive surgical procedure designed to restore a youthful look.
-By removing the telltale signs of aging such as sagging skin, fine lines and deep wrinkles, and excess fat from around the face and neck, a facelift can take years off of a patient’s appearance.
+By removing the telltale signs of aging such as sagging skin, fine lines, deep wrinkles, and excess fat from around the face and neck, a Facelift can take years off of a patient’s appearance.
 Self-esteem and confidence can be raised with a Facelift, as well.
-To receive optimal results, patients should only place their trust in the best Facelift surgeon in Edina, MN; a Face lift is an extremely complicated surgical procedure requiring extensive skill and experience.
+To receive optimal results, patients should only place their trust in the best Facelift surgeon in Edina, MN; a Facelift is an extremely complicated surgical procedure requiring extensive skill and experience.

 Performed under general anesthesia, a Facelift will usually take between two and three hours to complete.
 A surgical incision will be made near the ear, moving along the hairline; muscle and tissue underneath are then tightened, and excess fat and skin are trimmed away; leaving the face lifted and smooth.
 Most scars will remain well concealed within the natural hairline.
 Additional procedures are often performed in addition to a Facelift; these can include a Blepharoplasty (Eyelid Lift) or a Browlift (Forehead Lift).
 Non-surgical alternatives to a Facelift are available, and do provide some skin tightening capabilities, but their effectiveness is limited and not equivalent to those from a surgical Facelift.

 Rhinoplasty is an invasive surgical procedure used to improve the aesthetic appeal of the nose, as well as to improve impaired functionality.
-There are many reasons for a patient to seek out Rhinoplasty; these include a hump on the nasal bridge, a bulbous or drooping nose tip, wide nostrils, or a nose that is dis-proportionally small or large.
-Many times patients will have a nose that suffers in functionality, as well; this can cause a variety of breathing problems or blocked nasal passages that result in chronic ‘stuffiness’.
+There are many reasons for a patient to seek out Rhinoplasty; these include a hump on the nasal bridge, a bulbous or drooping nose tip, wide nostrils, or a nose that is disproportionately small or large.
+Many patients also have a nose that suffers in functionality; this can cause a variety of breathing problems or blocked nasal passages that result in chronic ‘stuffiness’.
 A rhinoplasty procedure can make the nose more visually appealing and proportionate, while at the same time correcting any missing function.